medkhalilkhamassi/My-Portfolio/README.md

 * **Backup-As-Code Infrastructure**

     * **Role**: Project Leader
     * **Description**: Created a backup-as-code solution using Veeam Backup, Azure VMs, vSphere VMs, Exchange databases, PowerShell, Ansible, and Azure DevOps pipelines.
 Users declare backups in a configuration file from a template in the repo, with a pipeline including cost estimation and backup job creation.
 Integrated a monitoring solution using Grafana and Prometheus to display backup job statuses and costs.
     * **Key Achievements**: Streamlined backup processes by 85%, improved cost management by 40%, and enhanced monitoring capabilities with real-time status updates.

+* **Resource Migration from Automation Update Management to Azure Update Manager**

+    * **Role**: Project Leader
+    * **Description**: : Led the migration of resources from the legacy Automation Update Management system to Azure Update Manager, ensuring a seamless transition and improved update management.
+    * **Key Achievements**: Successfully migrated resources with minimal disruption and enhanced update management efficiency.

+* **Automating Certificates Renewal Using Pipelines**

+    * **Role**: Project Leader
+    * **Description**: Implemented automated pipelines to streamline certificate renewal, improving security and reducing manual intervention.
+    * **Key Achievements**: Automated 90% of certificate management tasks, reducing manual processes by 80% and improving security by 50%.

 <h2 align="center"> :books: Education </h2>